 Richard has dinner with Bess and Mrs. Moss that evening, and Mrs. Moss embarrasses her daughter by saying that Bess is of marriageable age, and that Richard would be a great husband to her.
-Richard, too, is flummoxed that Mrs. Moss is so willing, almost immediately, to offer her daughter to Richard in marriage.
+Richard too is flummoxed that Mrs. Moss is so willing to almost immediately offer her daughter to Richard in marriage.
 After dinner, Richard and Bess talk for a moment, and she shows him her schoolbooks (she is 17 but only in fifth grade); Richard goes up to his room that night, worried that he will be “trapped” by the Moss family, or that he will somehow be forced to marry Bess against his will.

 Richard’s attitude toward books is in some sense diametrically opposed to Bess’s.
 For Bess, books are simply a means to an end—a thing one carries to class in order to become “educated,” even if one does not read or understand them.
 But for Richard, books are like a window onto a world he has only imagined before.
 Books quite literally inform Richard as to the life he will soon lead.

 Richard goes out before bed that night and finds a job as a dishwasher for twelve dollars a week.
 Mrs. Moss is surprised and happy that Richard has already found work, and calls out to Bess, saying again that Richard is a fine man and a good one to marry.
 Richard is shocked again at Mrs. Moss’s forwardness regarding his and Bess’s possible relationship, as they have barely spoken.
-The next day, Richard tries to eat from a can of beans alone in his room, instead of at the dinner table with Mrs. Moss and Bess, but Mrs. Moss convinces Richard to have chicken with Bess, and afterward, Bess combs Richard’s hair, saying that she loves him, and that she would make a good wife.
-They kiss briefly, and Richard asks to take Bess up to his room, to see “how far” she’ll go with him.
-But then Richard stops their cuddling, after Bess says that her mother wouldn’t like Bess in Richard’s room.
+The next day, Richard tries to eat from a can of beans alone in his room, instead of at the dinner table with Mrs. Moss and Bess, but Mrs. Moss convinces Richard to have chicken with Bess.
+Afterward, Bess combs Richard’s hair, saying that she loves him and that she would make a good wife.
+They kiss briefly, and Richard asks to take Bess up to his room to see “how far” she’ll go with him.
+Richard stops their cuddling after Bess says that her mother wouldn’t like her in Richard’s room.
 Richard tells Bess they ought to “get to know each other better” before planning a life together, and Bess goes off in a huff.
 Richard smokes silently, alone, and goes to bed.

 Bess is looking for a husband, someone who can support her and upon whom she can depend.
 In some ways, this can be seen as just another way that society seeks to restrain Richard.
-Were he to marry Bess he would have to work to support the family he would soon have, and he would not be able to focus on books and writing and education.
+Were he to marry Bess he would have to work to support her and any children they might have, and he would not be able to focus on books and writing.
 Richard, as is typical for him, refuses to be thus restricted.
-Though he does try to see if he can get sex without the restrictions of marriage, a typical thing for a young man to do but nonetheless not very considerate toward Bess and perhaps destructive to her reputation.
+He does try to see if he can get sex without the restrictions of marriage, however, which isn’t very considerate toward Bess and perhaps detrimental to her reputation.

 This episode, following as it does on the heels of Richard’s rebuff of Bess, shows quite clearly that Richard himself can still be tricked, and that city life in Memphis will not be so easy as the stay in Mrs. Moss’s house seems to suggest.
-Richard understands that there are those in the wider world who wish only to do him harm or to use him.
-But Richard also has a great deal of confidence in his ability to protect himself, to defend himself from those who wish to trick him.
-Here, because Richard has not encountered an alcohol bootlegger before, however, he is flummoxed as to this sequence of events, and must consider himself lucky that the police were not nearby to catch him in the act (as alcohol was illegal in the US at this time).
+Richard understands that there are those in the wider world who wish only to do him harm or to use him, but he also has a great deal of confidence in his ability to protect himself.
+Because Richard has not encountered an alcohol bootlegger before, however, he is flummoxed as to this sequence of events, and must consider himself lucky that the police were not nearby to catch him in the act (as alcohol was illegal in the US at this time).